layers-wp/obox-launchpad/readme.txt

 **Drag and Drop the layout**
 Use the drag and drop layout manager to determine how you want to organize your landing page elements.
 Move the timer to the top, logo to the bottom or video to the middle.
 It's really easy.

-**Responsive Design**
-A responsive/fluid layout means that users visiting your site will get the same awesome experience no matter what device they are using.

 **Take full control with custom css**
 Not satisfied with the default settings?
 No problem, add your own custom css via the settings area and turn the landing page into a truly unique destination for your new site.